 Item 23: Avoid wildcard imports

-As described in Item 21, an external crate may add new items to its API as part of a minor version upgrade; this is considered a backwards compatible change.
+As described in Item 21, an external crate may add new items to its API as part of a minor version upgrade; this is considered a backward-compatible change.

 At the simplest level, this turns out not to be a problem: the names in a wildcard import are treated as being lower priority, so any matching names that are in your code take precedence: